JiaqiAtCUMT/Fine-Grained-Feature-Enhancement/README.md

 ## Citation
 This repo is based on [OBBDetection](https://github.com/jbwang1997/OBBDetection).

-If you use this repo in your research, please cite the following information.

 This is the official implement of [Fine-Grained Feature Enhancement](https://ieeexplore.ieee.org/document/9744034). if it is used in your research, please cite the following information.

 ```